antarctica/ops-data-store/README.md

 **Note:** For BAS IT managed databases, the [BAS IT User Sync](#bas-it-user-sync) will create required database users.
 A set of example users, based on the reference example users, should also be created and assigned the relevant roles by IT manually.
-See the relevant [Infrastructure](#databases) sub-section for their credentials.
+See the relevant [Infrastructure](#databases) subsection for their credentials.

 Postgres grants are required to implement the rights described in the [Permission Mappings](#permissions-mappings) section.
 Reference SQL statements for these grants are defined in the [`grants.tpl.sql`](resources/db/grants.tpl.sql)